“The world is a book and those who do not travel read only one page.” – St. Augustine

 One of the reasons people travel is to have new experiences.
 Traveling takes us away from the regular routines of our lives.
 Travel helps us focus on what is important in life.
 Getting outside of our comfort zones can give us perspective and help us realize that many of the things we stress out about aren’t really worth our energy.

 Traveling gives us a sense of freedom and wonder that can be hard to find in our daily lives.
 It exposes us to different cultures.
 It can be scary.
 It can be exciting.

 When we travel, life is amplified.

-You might eat grasshoppers in Mexico, hold a baby kangaroo in Australia, hug a lion in Argentina, get a haircut like a local in China, or get tips on how to jump from the original masters of the jump shot in Kenya: The Maasai Warriors :).
+You might get a haircut like a local in China, eat grasshoppers (chapulines) in Mexico, hold a baby kangaroo in Australia, hug a lion in Argentina, or get tips on how to jump from the original masters of the jump shot in Kenya: The Maasai Warriors! ⇓

 Use Google in English for vocabulary help.
 Anytime you come across an unfamiliar word, you can quickly find the meaning with Google’s define feature.
 For example, type “define gap year” into the search box for an instant explanation.
 Searching in Google Images is also a useful tool for certain words, like molluscs.
 Even searching gap year in images is useful!